Graded Betti numbers of path ideals of cycles and lines: Abstract

 \section{Abstract}

-We use purely combinatorial arguments to give a formula to compute all graded Betti numbers of path ideals of line graphs and cycles.
-As a consequence we can give new and short proofs for the known formulas of regularity and projective dimensions of path ideals of line graphs.
+We use purely combinatorial arguments to give a formula to compute all graded Betti numbers of path ideals of paths and cycles.
+As a consequence we can give new and short proofs for the known formulas of regularity and projective dimensions of path ideals of paths.